 Toddlers are masters of bedtime resistance.
 Their growing independence often clashes with their biological need for sleep.
 Clear, consistent boundaries help navigate this challenging stage.

-This guide examines Consistent Discipline within the broader context of Emotional Intelligence, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Bath Time Routine within the broader context of Online Communities, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.